Telemedicine and the Future of Disruption

 Well-trained and effective clinical staff are in high demand around the world.
 In the United States, primary care physicians are out-numbered 3:1 by specialists, leaving the neediest populations in remote areas without physicians to address chronic and primary care.
 Staff at large institutions are increasingly asked to see patients in multiple locations across a number of campuses, stretching their time and resources.

-The topic was in keeping with the theme of the 4th annual conference, “Utopia or dystopia?
-Visioning the future for health” focused on the effects of environmental changes and technological advancement on modern healthcare systems and how institutions and designers can adjust to take advantage of advances such as AI, remote and algorithmic diagnosis, nanotechnology, and virtual reality.
+The topic aligned with the theme of the 4th annual conference, “Utopia or Dystopia?
+Visioning the Future for Health,” which focused on the effects of environmental changes and technological advancement on modern healthcare systems and how institutions and designers can adjust to take advantage of advances such as AI, remote and algorithmic diagnosis, nanotechnology, and virtual reality.
 Held in London, this year’s event was organized by Architects for Health and SALUS Global Knowledge Exchange and hosted by the Royal College of Physicians.